undyingwraith/ipmc/README.md

 ## Abstract

-A piece of software made to access media libraries on [IPFS](https://ipfs.io)
+A piece of software made to access media libraries hosted on [IPFS](https://ipfs.io)

 ## Getting started